 Ceramic Metal Halides are a newer form of lighting that is much closer to the spectrum of the sun compared to HID lights.
 For this reason, many growers are opting to use them.
 The most standard CMH fixture is the 315w unit.
 Some growers don’t find these adequate for flower which has led to manufacturers creating more powerful units.

 Most recently, double-ended 630w units and 1000w units have hit the market.
 These are able to provide the quality and yield most growers are looking to achieve and are highly recommend when starting a new grow or when looking to upgrade.

 Light Emitting Diode (LED)

-In addition to this, they are also the most efficient type of lighting available.
+In addition to this, they are also the most energy-efficient type of lighting available.
 LED lights are often programmable, and can most-closely replicate not only the temperature of sunlight but also both the red and blue color band spectrums needed for vegetative growth and flowering.
-LED grow lights are currently the most costly lighting option, but prices are expected to fall as this new technology ages.
+Most LED lights now emit a white light which is considered a full spectrum, closest to the sun.
+However, LED grow lights are currently the most costly lighting option, but prices are expected to fall as this new technology ages.

-- Measuring kilowatts hours is the method used to determine the efficiency of the plant’s yield.
+Measuring kilowatts hours is the method used to determine the efficiency of the plant’s yield.
 Regardless of what type of lighting system you choose, this is the formula for computing operational costs:

 - Begin by taking the combined wattage of all the lights you will use and divide it by 1,000 to get the kilowatts used.

-- Multiply the kilowatts figure by the amount your electric company charges per kilowatt hour (kWh).
+- Multiply the kilowatts figure by the amount your electric company charges per kilowatt-hour (kWh).